 Sorry Max I hadn't realised that there was a moral to the tale."

-"The point" said Max rather emphatically "is, that after 19 years of this procedure, on a particularly gloomy evening outdoors, a chap finally does come in and on his way to the bar."
+"The point is," said Max rather emphatically, "that after 19 years of this procedure, on a particularly gloomy evening outdoors, a chap does come in and on his way to the bar ..."

 Max appeared to grimace.
-"Yes it was pre Covid, but it really doesn't matter.
-The chap turns to the old boy on his way in 'Looks like rain' he says.
-Quick as flash the old boy looks back at his beer 'Aye." he says, 'Tastes like it an all'.
+"Yes it was pre Covid but it really doesn't matter.
+The chap turns to the old boy on his way in, ‘Looks like rain’ says he.
+Quick as flash the old boy looks back at his beer, ‘Aye.’ he says, ‘Tastes like it an all.’"

 "I knew it was going badly" said Max and he moved to other side of the table.